 The saver’s credit could reduce the income tax you owe or boost your refund.
 “The saver’s credit is better than a deduction,” says Mark Steber, chief tax information officer for Jackson Hewitt Tax Service.
 “It’s reduced tax liability or money back on your tax return.”

 The maximum possible credit is $1,000 for an individual or $2,000 for a married couple.
 However, most people receive smaller credits.
-The average credit amount for tax filers in 2018 was $187, a Transamerica Center for Retirement Studies analysis of IRS data found.
 According to a statement from the IRS, “It is often much less and, due in part to the impact of other deductions and credits, may, in fact, be zero for some taxpayers.”

 Most workers don’t know about the tax savings they could be eligible for by claiming the saver’s credit.
-Some 43% of workers say they are aware of the saver’s credit, according to a 2020 Transamerica online survey of 5,277 workers at for-profit companies.
-Millennials (49%) are more likely to know about the saver’s credit than members of Generation X (40%) or baby boomers (34%), the survey found.
+Some 48% of workers say they are aware of the saver’s credit, according to a 2021 Transamerica online survey of 3,109 workers at for-profit companies.
+Millennials (63%) are more likely to know about the saver’s credit than members of generation X (46%), generation Z (46%) or baby boomers (26%), the survey found.

 Dependents and Students Are Not Eligible for the Saver’s Credit